I-A11/home-style/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Technologies
-React.Js./
+React.Js.\
-Tailwind./
+Tailwind.\
-CSS./
+CSS.\
-JavaScript./
+JavaScript.\

 ### Story

 Build up a project using:.\
-React hooks: UseState, UseEffect, UseContext and UseReduce..\
+React hooks: UseState, UseEffect, UseContext and UseReduce.\
-Project is a home store where you can see products in Product page..\
+Project is a home store where you can see products in Product page.\
 Useing JavaScript methods like: Sort, Filtering for searching and filtering.\
-In products page..\
+In products page.\
-Build cart where you can add products, increase or decrese amount or clear the cart..\
+Build cart where you can add products, increase or decrese amount or clear the cart.\
 Store the selected products in localStorage.